Gamkaskloof - the road to a hidden paradise

 Nerve-wrecking to say the least.

-t Mr Cloete ended up coming with on this trip that was meant to be an all-girls trip.
+I hate to admit it, but I was glad that Mr Cloete ended up coming with on this trip that was meant to be an all-girls trip.

 The road into "Die Hel" took almost 2 years to complete.
 In the first few years after the road was built masses of people took interest in this previously isolated "kloof" and those who lived there became irritable and unfriendly with the (unwelcome) visitors.